Now it’s time we check out one of the fastest and the most premium VPN in the competition. I’m talking about ExpressVPN.

 To test the speeds of ExpressVPN, I used my 100Mbps office internet connection.

-To keep things concise for this review, I only performed the speeds test on the following servers:
+To keep things concise for this review, I only performed the ExpressVPN speed review tested on the following servers:

 - Asia (Hong Kong)

 Let’s check out the U.S server first…

 After connecting to the U.S server, I didn’t notice any significant drop in my overall internet speeds.
 On my 100Mbps connection, I managed to get about 85.61 download and 77.4 upload speeds.

 The London server also managed to offer just as impressive speeds.
 This time I managed to get about 75.1 download and 72.21 upload speeds.

 Last but not the least; I also performed the speed test on the Hong Kong server.
 This time I did notice a bit of a drop in my speeds.

 I was averaging about 55.6 download and 42.5 upload speeds.